RBerry21/CloudWaggly/README.md

 # Waggl.y
 Wagg.ly is a small start up company that aim to help dog owners identify dog walkers in their area.
-They currently do not yet secured mobile development funding, therefore this is a prototype for the website.
+They currently have not yet secured mobile development funding, therefore this is a prototype for the website.
 This will be cloud based, and allow both dog owners, and dog walkers to add their details to the Waggl.y Database, so they can be connected later. \
 This repository holds all the documents required for the prototype, and below are instructions on how it was created.